jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) reacquired it immediately after the change; and (c) received for the sale and paid for the repurchase an amount equal to its market value at the time.
 Calculation of reduction in FIF income or loss
-(7) If the change occurs during an accounting period of the FIF and the person uses the accounting profits methods or the branch equivalent method to calculate FIF income or loss from the interest for that period, the FIF income or loss is reduced by subtracting the amount calculated using the formula—FIF income or loss×days after changedays in period.
+(7) If the change occurs during an accounting period of the FIF and the person uses the attributable FIF income method to calculate FIF income or loss from the interest for that period, the FIF income or loss is reduced by subtracting the amount calculated using the formula—FIF income or loss×days after changedays in period.
 Definition of items in formula
 (8) In the formula in subsection (7),—
   (a) FIF income or loss is the FIF income or loss of the person from the interest for the period before allowing for the reduction: